Table of Contents

 Recognize this is a bit longer than my normal posts, but I hope you appreciate it.
 Just remember, if you don’t want to do the math yourself (it’s exhausting, trust me), just go to the DOD Actuary website.

 Note: After I did all the research, and basically wrote this, I found the OSD Actuary’s website.
-I backtested my scenario against the OSD actuary’s calculator, and the calculator validated my conclusion that term insurance is more likely to provide the bigger payout when compared to SBP.
+I backtested my scenario against the OSD actuary’s calculator, and the calculator validated my conclusion that term insurance is more likely to provide a bigger payout when compared to SBP.
 However, you should run this scenario for yourself and come to your own conclusion.

 As always, this blog serves to answer your questions and address concerns.
 If you like this blog, please forward it on to other people who may benefit.